pebble-hacks/cordova-plugin-pebblekit/README.md

 In the `pebblekit.js` file, a function `exec` is made available `exec(successCallback, errorCallback, className, action, [args])`

-Calling this function will call a function in the native code, aptly named `execute()`.
-The arguments to the JS side of the `exec()` call are as follows

 - `successCallback` is a function which is executed if the corresponding native component deems the method call a success
 - `errorCallback` is a function which is executed if the corresponding native component deems the method call a failure
 - `className` is the name of the native class that you want to call a method from
-- `action` a string that is passed `exec` method on the native side.
-Used in the native side to determine what functionality the user is expecting.
-Usually corresponds to the
+- `action` The name of the method to call on the native side
-- `[args]` Javascript array of arguments to pass to the native side.
+- `[args]` Javascript array of arguments to pass to the native side

 #### Android
-Extending the `CordovaPlugin` class requires you implement the function
+Extend the `CordovaPlugin` class.
+This requires you to implement the function

 ```java
 @Override